Skin Models in Cosmetic Science: Bridging Established Methods and Novel Technologies

 - 10:10 Aline Stella - Simultaneous estimation of spectra and penetration profile in Raman imaging by non-supervised MCR-ALS: application to active cosmetic ingredient tracking into the skin

 - 10:30 Coffee break

-- 12:30 Concluding remarks & Lunch box distribution
+- 12:20 Best poster awards, concluding remarks and Lunch box distribution

 (Including two lunches, a Wine & Cheese cocktail and the coffee breaks)

 |Private institutions||250 EUR|

 |Public institutions||180 EUR|